 We’re long-term supporters of the disaster relief organisation ShelterBox and donate £15 to the charity for every rider who joins this or any of our other tours.

-Read what previous riders thought on our reviews page (scroll down to find comments specifically on this tour).
-You can also continue to the bottom of this page for more pictures from previous Eastern Frontier trips.
+Read what previous riders thought on our reviews page or keep scrolling down for more pictures from previous Eastern Frontier trips.

 Places are limited – and I need a minimum of six riders to make the tour viable – so the sooner you sign up the better.
 If you have any questions, please contact me via email@example.com